ember-learn/cli-guides/README.md

 ### Adding more things to the table of contents

 See `pages.yaml` in the cli-guides-source.
-Whatever has a url of index will be what is shown for the top level path, like `/tutorial/`.
+Whatever has a URL of `index` will be shown for the top level path, like `/tutorial/`.
 There must be an `index.md` under each topic.

 ### Deploying